-Replacement parts must be KAWASAKI genuine or recommended by KAWASAKI.
-Gaskets, O-rings, oil seals, grease seals, circlips, cotter pins or self-locking nuts must be replaced with new ones whenever disassembled.
+Replacement Parts must be KAWASAKI genuine or recommended by KAWASAKI.
+Gaskets, O-rings, oil seals, grease seals, circlips or cotter pins must be replaced with new ones whenever disassembled.

 Assembly Order

 In most cases assembly order is the reverse of disassembly, however, if assembly order is provided in this Service Manual, follow the procedures given.